A Solo Female Traveler’s Guide to 2 Magical Days in Savannah

 - It was named out of spite!
 Larry David would be proud!
 Spanish moss was named by French explorers.
 They decided it looked like the Spanish conquistadors’ long beards, so they called it Barbe Espagnol, or “Spanish Beard.”
 The Spaniards got back at them by calling the plant Cabello Francés, or “French Hair.”
 The French name won out though.
 Over time the name Spanish Beard changed to Spanish Moss.

 With only 2 days in Savannah I think I barely scratched the surface.
-There is so much complicated history there that I really didn’t get to delve into much.
+There is so much complicated and painful history there that I really didn’t get to delve into much.
 As one of the primary seaports Savannah was a major port for the Atlantic slave trade from 1750 to 1798.
 There is so much history to learn about that time period.

 I love to travel and see new places, and I believe part of that is learning about the history of these places and not forgetting the lessons we should have learned.
 I think this adds to the value and richness of travel.
-Next time in Savannah I plan to learn more about the dark sides of its history that were part of making it into what it is today.
-The Owens-Thomas House & Slave Quarters is on my future visit list.
-Be sure to check it out.

 In Summary

 Next time I visit I am going to be sure to do a day trip or two to visit the Bonaventure Cemetery, and the Wormsloe Historic Site!
 If you have the time I think those both seem worth seeing for their haunting beauty and history.
+If you have more time than I did, definitely add them to your itinerary.